akiagarwal/cogo-project/README.md

 1) `Routing kong-nginx app` : It contains code for the implementation of simple routing all the way through a kong server to the different nginx servers and then to the running services.
 2) `logging-monitoring-elk` : It contains the full implementation of the logging of the logs of different containers on elasticsearch i.e the complete elk stack.
 It also contains apm for service monitoring.
 3) `jaeger-tracing` : Contains implementation of distributed tracing using jaeger client.
 Has codes of the ruby apps and also the nginx servers .
 Also contains implementation for jaeger data sent to elasticsearch.
+4) `zipkin-tracing` : Contains implementation of distributed tracing using zipkin client.
+Has codes of the ruby apps and also the nginx servers .